Magento vs Shopify: ECommerce Platforms Comparison

 - Shopify, on the other hand, is hosted and configured by Shopify themselves.

 Those are the main differences between the two platforms.
-Now, let’s do a deep dive, and highlight the specific advantages and disadvantages of each ecommerce solution.
+Now, let’s do a deep dive, and highlight the specific advantages and disadvantages of Magento versus Shopify ecommerce solutions.

 Let’s start with Shopify, one of the leaders in the ecommerce industry.
 It is a hosted SaaS solution that handles all coding issues, although users are free to made changes to their stores using HTML and CSS.